protesilaos/my-website/_politics/2026-05-06-thoughts-coming-economic-crisis.md

 at-large.
 Effective leadership in such circumstances would be concerned with creating the conditions for the economic resilience of Europe through what used to work well, namely, sincere trade.
-Diverse alliances and strong business ties with the rest of the world, couched in terms of mutual respect, are essential.
+Diverse alliances and strong commercial ties with the rest of the world, couched in terms of mutual respect, are essential.
 Once greed becomes doctrine and guile turns into policy, war is inevitable.

 Part of such a realignment involves closer ties with China, a recognition that the Middle East belongs to all of its peoples and